frictionlessdata/datapackage/data-packages/index.md

 This property is an array of values.
 Each value describes a single resource and MUST be a JSON object.

-### Required Fields - Data Location
+### Data Location

-Data associated to a resource can be located in the following places:

-* online
-* locally on disk
-* inline in the `datapackage.json` itself

-Resource information MUST contain a property describing the location of the data associated to the resource.
+A resource MUST contain a property describing the location of the data associated to the resource.
 The location of resource data MUST be specified by the presence of one (and only one) of these two properties: